Flash MyNode OS Image

 Once selected, click "Flash!" and the image will be written to the drive.
 The flashing process may take 5-15 minutes.

-Once the image has been flashed to the SD card, you can remove it from the PC.
+Once the image has been written to the flash drive, you can remove it from the PC.

-Finally, the last step is to take the SD card and insert it into the unpowered device.
+Finally, the last step is to take the flash drive and insert it into the unpowered device.

 Once, it has been inserted, reconnect the power cable and enjoy MyNode!